aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 The custom firmware being coded includes the functionality of someone paying for a cup of coffee using any home banking App, Paypal, Stripe on any other means of payment.
 In return, it sends a receipt as proof a coffee was indeed brewed on the coffee machine.

+If you prefer, can read this project on Autodesk's Instructables.com website, [here](https://www.instructables.com/Smart-Coffee-Machine-PCB-Add-on/).

 **Functionalities available:**

 * Control water temperature;